-The number of different connected networks on nnodes increases exponentially with n.
-For n = 3, 4, and 5, there are 2, 6, and 21 different connected networks on nnodes respectively.
+The number of different connected networks on n nodes increases exponentially with n.
+For n = 3, 4 and 5, there are 2, 6 and 21 different connected networks on n nodes, respectively.
 To avoid terminology confusing network motifs with network subgraphs (motifs are special types of subgraphs), we use the term graphlet to denote a connected network with a small number of nodes.
 All 3-5-node graphlets are presented in Figure 1.
-(Note that in their analysis of undirected networks, Milo et al. (Milo et al., 2004) examined the presence of the 8 graphlets of size 3 or 4.)
-We use the graphlet frequency, i.e., the number of occurrences of a graphlet in a network, as a new network parameter and show that PPI networks are closest to geometric random graphs with respect to this new network parameter (details are given below).
-In addition, despite the difference in degree distributions of PPI networks and geometric random graphs and the similarity between degree distributions of PPI networks and scalefree networks, we show that the diameter and clustering coefficient parameters also indicate that PPI networks are closer to the geometric random graph model than to the ER, ER-DD and SF models.
-We hypothesize that the discrepancy between the degree distributions of PPI and GEO networks is caused by a high percentage of false negatives in the PPI networks and that when PPI data sets become denser and more complete, the degree distributions of PPI networks will be closer to Poisson distributions, characteristic of geometric random graphs.
+[Note that in their analysis of undirected networks, Milo et al. (2004) examined the presence of the eight graphlets of size 3 or 4.1 We use the graphlet frequency, i.e. the number of occurrences of a graphlet in a network, as a new network parameter and show that PPI networks are closest to geometric random graphs with respect to this new network parameter (details are given below).
+In addition, despite the difference in degree distributions of PPI networks and geometric random graphs and the similarity between degree distributions of PPI networks and scale-free networks, we show that the diameter and clustering coefficient parameters also indicate that PPI networks are closer to the geometric random graph model than to the ER, ER-DD and SF models.
+We hypothesize that the discrepancy between the degree distributions of PPI and GEO networks is caused by a high percentage of false negatives in the PPI networks and that when PPI datasets become denser and more complete, the degree distributions of PPI networks will be closer to Poisson distributions, characteristic of geometric random graphs.

-We analyzed graphlet frequencies of four PPI networks: the high-confidence yeast S. cerevisiae PPI network involving 2455 interactions amongst 988 proteins (von Mering et al., 2002); the yeast S. cerevisiae PPI network involving 11000 interactions amongst 2401 proteins (von Mering et al., 2002) (these are the top 11000 interactions in von Mering et al. classification (von Mering et al., 2002)); the high-confidence fruitfly D. melanogaster PPI network involving 4637 interactions amongst 4602 proteins (Giot et al., 2003); and the entire fruitfly D. melanogaster PPI network as published in (Giot et al., 2003) involving 20007 interactions amongst 6985 proteins which includes low confidence interactions.
+We analyzed graphlet frequencies of four PPI networks: the high-confidence yeast S.cerevisiae PPI network involving 2455 interactions amongst 988 proteins (von Mering et al., 2002); the yeast S.cerevisiae PPI network involving 11 000 interactions amongst 2401 proteins (von Mering et al., 2002) [these are the top 11 000 interactions in von Mering et al. (2002) classification]; the high-confidence fruitfly D.melanogaster PPI network involving 4637 interactions amongst 4602 proteins (Giot et al., 2003); and the entire fruitfly D.melanogaster PPI network as published in Giot et al. (2003) involving 20 007 interactions amongst 6985 proteins, which includes low confidence interactions.
 We computed graphlet frequencies in the PPI and the corresponding random networks of the previously described four different types.